Strange96/LogOps/README.md

 Parent repository for LogOps, containing links to the repositories that contain the services which make up LogOps

 # Setup requirements
-Setting up the system requires a Kubernetes solution supporting LoadBalancers - e.g. Amazon EKS
+Setting up the system requires a Kubernetes solution either supporting LoadBalancers (e.g. Amazon EKS), or a local Kubernetes setup

-To get the entire system, clone this repository along the submodules with:
+To get the code of the entire system, clone this repository along the submodules with:

  `git clone --recurse-submodules https://github.com/Strange96/LogOps`

 # Setup
-To get LogOps running on aws, apply the Kubernetes files in the kubernetes/aws directory with these instructions:
+To get LogOps running on AWS, apply the Kubernetes files in the kubernetes/aws directory with these instructions:

 1. Create an AWS ECR repository, and set PARSER_REPO in jolie-cloud.yml
 2. Create an AWS EKS cluster with the name `LogOpsCluster` and add worker nodes to it